The real estate market is typically a frenzy of activity from April to September.

 What we’ve seen the past few years is anything but normal.

-In 2020 and 2021, there has been a confluence of rising home prices to go with historically low interest rates (as low as 2%!) and a bundle of prospective buyers on the sidelines.
-The good news for those buyers is the winds are slowly shifting.
+In 2020 and 2021, there was a confluence of rising home prices to go with historically low interest rates (as low as 2%!) and a bundle of prospective buyers on the sidelines.
+Fortunately, the winds have shifted somewhat as interest rates have risen above normal levels (but are projected to stabilize in the near future) and inventories continue to gather momentum.
 Yes, the median listing price of houses continues to rise, but at a less rapid rate.
 Inventory of newly listed homes continues to grow, and they are mostly smaller in size, meaning there is a larger pool of less-expensive options out there.

 So if all those incessant summer bidding wars have got you down, patience just might pay off by shifting your focus to buying during the autumn months.
-As "buyer fatigue" has become a major factor in the real estate rat race, virtual home tours grow in popularity, and securing a mortgage has become more streamlined online or over the phone, you just may be the first to get your foot in the door of your dream home.
+As "buyer fatigue" has become a major factor in the real estate rat race, virtual home tours have remained popular, and securing a mortgage has become more streamlined online or over the phone, you just may be the first to get your foot in the door of your dream home.

-“As a result, the asking price will probably be more realistic to what it should sell for and not have the inflated premium based off of lack of inventory,” said Mike Lavender, SELCO Mortgage Manager.
+“As a result, the asking price will probably be more realistic to what it should sell for and not have the inflated premium based off of lack of inventory,” said Mike Lavender, Director of SELCO Mortgage.

 Say you find a home that has been on the market for 90 days.
 The seller may not have had much luck during the summer selling circus—possibly because the listing price was too high—and will likely be more motivated to wheel and deal.
 These negotiations can extend beyond the price of the home itself—you might be able to have expenses like closing costs and improvements rolled into the final tally.

 “Fall is when listing prices may or may not come down slightly but sales prices certainly do,” Lavender said.
 “People who didn’t get their house sold over the summer are more willing to take a smaller offer so they don’t have to hold onto it through the winter.”